sparkflows/sparkflows-docs/docs/user-guide/user-guide/scheduling/triggering-workflows-by-event.rst

 In the above example:

-  * 0: Trigger by workflow id
+  * 0: Trigger by workflow id.
-  * 5: Workflow id to trigger
+  * 5: Workflow id to trigger.
-  * success@sparkflows.io: Email address to send regarding the success of the workflow
+  * success@sparkflows.io: Email address to send regarding the success of the workflow.
-  * failure@sparkflows.io: Email address to send regarding the failure of the workflow
+  * failure@sparkflows.io: Email address to send regarding the failure of the workflow.

 Configuring Fire to listen for Events from the Kafka Topic